Loading...

 Our request to modify our base rates reflects inflation, higher material and labor costs, rising capital costs and higher interest rates.
 Additional contributing factors include the recovery of over $118 million for major storm costs since 2019 and the cost recovery of over a billion dollars in investments made in power generating plants, the regional transmission system and distribution systems.

-We proposed a new rate-making method that would eliminate several of our existing surcharges to stabilize future rates while improving reliability and reducing annual rate adjustment filings.
+In addition, the ERS mechanism would eliminate several of our existing surcharges to stabilize future rates while improving reliability and reducing annual rate adjustment filings.

-Our securitization proposal would result in an overall bill increase of approximately $6.72 per month, or 3.8%, for a residential customer using 1,000 kilowatt-hours (kWh) per month.
+Our securitization proposal would result in an overall bill increase of approximately $6.00 per month, or 3.4%, for a residential customer using 1,000 kilowatt-hours (kWh) per month.

-A traditional recovery would result in an overall bill increase of approximately $23.74 per month, or 13.5%, for a residential customer using 1,000 kWh per month.
+A traditional recovery would result in an overall bill increase of approximately $21 per month, or 12.1%, for a residential customer using 1,000 kWh per month.

 The proposed Electricity Rate Stabilization (ERS) mechanism would eliminate several existing surcharges to stabilize future base rates within 3% annually while improving reliability and reducing annual rate adjustment filings.